-As regards publications available in English, he co-edited, among others, special issues of Contemporary Theatre Review (Polish Theatre after 1989: Beyond Borders, vol. 15, 2005, no. 1; with Paul Allain), Performance Research (On Performatics, vol. 13, 2008, no. 2; with Richard Gough), and Polish Theatre Perspectives (Voices from Within: Grotowski’s Polish Collaborators, 2015; with Paul Allain).
+As regards publications in English, he co-edited, among others, special issues of Contemporary Theatre Review (Polish Theatre after 1989: Beyond Borders, vol. 15, 2005, no. 1; with Paul Allain), Performance Research (On Performatics, vol. 13, 2008, no. 2; with Richard Gough), and Polish Theatre Perspectives (Voices from Within: Grotowski’s Polish Collaborators, 2015; with Paul Allain).

 He wrote monographs on Peter Brook (Teatr Bezpośredni Petera Brooka / The Immediate Theatre of Peter Brook, Gdańsk, słowo/obraz terytoria, 2000) and Jerzy Grotowski (Guślarz i eremita.
-Jerzy Grotowski: od wykładów rzymskich (1982) do paryskich (1997–1998) / Sorcerer and Hermit: Jerzy Grotowski from Rome (1982) to Paris (1997–98) lectures, Wrocław, the Grotowski Institute, 2007) and translated Peter Brook’s Shifting Point and Jerzy Grotowski’s Towards a Poor Theatre to Polish.
+Jerzy Grotowski: od wykładów rzymskich (1982) do paryskich (1997–1998) / Sorcerer and Hermit: Jerzy Grotowski from Rome (1982) to Paris (1997–98) lectures, Wrocław, the Grotowski Institute, 2007) and translated Peter Brook’s Shifting Point and Jerzy Grotowski’s Towards a Poor Theatre into Polish.
 He co-edited (with Paul Allain and Georges Banu) Peter Brook’s anthology With Grotowski: Theatre is Just a Form (Wrocław, the Grotowski Institute, 2009).

 He has received awards and scholarships from the British Council (1994–95), the City of Poznań (1996), the Foundation for Polish Science (1998), the Fulbright Foundation (2002–03), and the president of Adam Mickiewicz University (2009, 2013).

-From 2004–09 he worked as Programme Director of the Grotowski Centre and the Grotowski Institute in Wrocław where he developed, among others, its publication activities, co-created the artisanal course for actors Atelier (2007–09), and co-programmed the Grotowski UNESCO Year 2009.
+From 2004–09 he worked as Programme Director of the Grotowski Centre and later the Grotowski Institute in Wrocław where he developed, among others, its publication activities, co-created the artisanal course for actors Atelier (2007–09), and co-programmed the Grotowski UNESCO Year 2009.